congnghia0609/ntc-pcrypto/README.md

 # ntc-pcrypto
-ntc-pcrypto is module python cryptography
+ntc-pcrypto is a module python cryptography

 ## Installation
 From pip: